About Phoenician Cádiz

 ‘About this time, also, the fleet of Tyre, which controlled the sea, founded in the farthest district of Spain, on the remotest confines of our world, the city of Cádiz, on an island in the ocean separated from the mainland by a very narrow strait.’

 The ring probably belonged to priests at the main temple in Gadir dedicated to Melqart (Hercules), who formed a divine couple with Astarte (Venus) in Phoenician and later Roman culture.
-Scholars believe that the phrase ‘people of Gadir’ implies their status as a political collective, and that the final part of the inscription actually means ‘according to (the law) of the people of Gadir’.
+Scholars believe that the phrase ‘people of Gadir’ implies their status as a political collective, and that the final part of the inscription actually translates to: ‘according to (the law) of the people of Gadir’.

-This suggests that a citizen’s assembly existed in the city, which would represent the first form of popular government and democracy in Western Europe.
+This suggests that a citizens' assembly existed in the city, which would represent the first form of popular government and democracy in Western Europe.

 Address